 Do you have another variation of these 7 layer bars?
 How many layers in your version??
-More magic cookie bars that have my attention include these Monster Magic 7-Layer Bars, Seven Layer Magic Coconut Bars and these Christmas Magic Cookie Bars.
+More magic cookie bars that have my attention include these Monster Magic 7-Layer Bars, Seven Layer Magic Coconut Bars, and these Christmas Magic Cookie Bars.
 Plus I’m a huge fan of these Mounds Bars.

 - 1/2 cup butter, melted

 - 1 cup caramel flavored chips (I used Ghirardelli)

 - 1 cup chopped Heath bars (I used 3 1/2-4 1.4 ounce Heath bars)

 - 1 can sweetened condensed milk (14 ounces)

 Preheat oven to 350 degrees.
 Line a 9 x 13-inch pan with nonstick foil or grease well with nonstick cooking spray.
 Set aside.